enriicola/high-performance-clowns/hw2/report/report.md

+# HPC - CUDA report
+**Leonardo Gonfiantini, Christian Parodi, Enrico Pezzano**

 # Introduction

 In this report, we aim to accelerate a given program that computes the 2D heat conduction formula using CUDA.
 The primary objective is to evaluate different configurations of blocks and threads, as well as various problem sizes, to achieve optimal performance.
 We will conduct a thorough analysis of the code to identify hotspots and discuss potential  vectorization issues.
 The best sequential time will be established as a reference point, and performance metrics will be presented using Google Colab.
-The report will include charts to illustrate speedup values, focusing on data sizes that result in sequential execution times of 30 seconds or more.
 Finally, we will draw conclusions based on our findings.

 # Hardware Capability ⚙️